Katherine Johnson, NASA mathematician portrayed in 'Hidden Figures', dies at 101

 “She’s one of the greatest minds ever to grace our agency or our country,” then NASA Administrator Charles Bolden said when Johnson was presented the presidential medal.

 Johnson and her black colleagues at the fledgling NASA were known as “computers” when that term was used not for a programmed electronic device but for a person who did computations.
-They were little known to the public for decades but gained overdue notoriety when the book “Hidden Figures” was published and the 2016 Oscar-nominated movie hit the screens.
+They were little known to the public for decades but gained overdue recognition when the book “Hidden Figures” was published and the 2016 Oscar-nominated movie hit the screens.
 Johnson attended the 2017 Oscars ceremony, joining the film’s cast in presenting an award for documentaries, and was given a standing ovation.

-Johnson had a groundbreaking career of 33 years with the U.S. space agency, working on the Mercury and Apollo missions, including the first moon landing in 1969, and the early years of the space shuttle program.
+Johnson had a groundbreaking career of 33 years with the space agency, working on the Mercury and Apollo missions, including the first moon landing in 1969, and the early years of the space shuttle program.
 Astronaut John Glenn thought so much of her that he insisted Johnson be consulted before his historic earth-orbiting flight in 1962.

 “Get the girl to check the numbers,” he said.